 \section{Related Work}

-Recent years have witnessed significant advances in numerous image restoration problems due to the use of designed image priors and deep learning.
-In this section, we mainly review the most related work and put this work in proper context. {\flushleft \bf{Image deblurring. }} Image deblurring is an ill-posed problem.
-Conventional methods usually design kinds of effective statistical priors to solve this problem.
+In this section, we review the methods closely to this work in proper context. {\flushleft \bf{Generative adversarial networks. }} Goodfellow et al.~\cite{GAN} propose the GAN framework to generate realistic images from random noise.
+Motivated by this framework, numerous methods~\cite{pixel/to/pixel,CycleGAN2017,DiscoGAN,dualGAN,LSGAN} have been proposed for vision tasks.
+Recently, the GAN framework has also been applied to low-level vision problems~\cite{derain/gan,SRGAN,DeblurGAN,gan/map,Xu_2017_ICCV}.
+In this work, we propose an efficient algorithm constrained by the physics model to improve the GAN framework for image deblurring, image dehazing, and related tasks. {\flushleft \bf{Image deblurring. }} Numerous methods based on statistical priors have been developed to address this ill-posed problem.
 In contrast to conventional methods, Schuler et al.~\cite{mlp/non/blind} develop a multi-layer perceptron approach to remove noise and artifacts in the deblurring process.
-Xu et al.~\cite{xu/nips/cnn/deconvolution} develop a convolutional neural network based on the singular value decomposition (SVD) to deal with outliers.
-However, these methods are designed for non-blind image deblurring.
-It is not trivial to extend these algorithms to blind image deblurring.
-In blind image deblurring, some approaches~\cite{cnn/jiansun/cvpr15,learning/to/deblur/pami} first use convolutional neural networks to estimate blur kernels and then deblur images with the conventional image restoration methods.
-To directly restore clear images, several methods propose end-to-end trainable neural networks~\cite{CNN/text/deblur,CNN/dynamic/cvpr17}.
-Although these methods avoid a complex blur kernel estimation step, the generated results by these methods are not physically correct (e.g., the structures of the recovered images are not preserved well as shown in Figure~\ref{fig:teaser}(e)). {\flushleft \bf{Image dehazing.}} The success of the conventional methods is due to designing the handcrafted features for the estimation of transmission maps, e.g., dark channel~\cite{he/dark/channel/dehazing/cvpr09}.
-Recent deep learning-based methods~\cite{dehaze/eccv16,DehazeNet/tip16} first use neural networks to estimate transmission maps and then estimate clear images based on the traditional methods~\cite{he/dark/channel/dehazing/cvpr09}.
-Different from these methods, we propose an end-to-end trainable network to solve the image dehazing problem, which can directly estimate clear images from hazy inputs.
+Xu et al.~\cite{xu/nips/cnn/deconvolution} develop a convolutional neural network based on the singular value decomposition to deal with outliers.
+As these methods are designed for non-blind image deblurring, it is not clear how these approaches can be extended to blind image deblurring.
+For blind image deblurring, some approaches~\cite{cnn/jiansun/cvpr15,learning/to/deblur/pami} first use convolutional neural networks to estimate blur kernels and then deblur images with the conventional image restoration methods.
+To directly restore clear images, several end-to-end trainable neural networks~\cite{CNN/text/deblur,CNN/dynamic/cvpr17} have been developed.
+Although these methods alleviate the complex blur kernel estimation step, the generated results usually do not satisfy the image formation model and the structures of the recovered images are not preserved well as shown in Figure~\ref{fig:teaser}(e). {\flushleft \bf{Image dehazing.}} The success of the conventional dehazing methods is due to effective design of handcrafted features for estimating transmission maps, e.g., dark channel~\cite{he/dark/channel/dehazing/cvpr09}.
+Recent deep learning-based methods~\cite{dehaze/eccv16,DehazeNet/tip16} first use neural networks to estimate transmission maps and then restore clear images based on the traditional schemes~\cite{he/dark/channel/dehazing/cvpr09}.
+Different from these methods, we propose an end-to-end trainable network to solve the image dehazing problem, which can directly restore clear images from hazy inputs.